AnthonysWebLLC/CodingStandards/README.md

 We'd love you're help!
 See [README-CONTRIBUTORS.md](README-CONTRIBUTORS.md)

 # Todo
-Integrate all from [CakePHP Coding Standards Google Doc](http://goo.gl/yYtgD) to this README.md as needed.
+1. Integrate all from [CakePHP Coding Standards Google Doc](http://goo.gl/yYtgD) to this README.md as needed.
+1. Pick an open source licence and apply